ForeverWinterNight/Cauldron_rus/README_ENG.md

 Complete Russian localization of the **Cauldron** game with Cyrillic support.
 The project includes interface translation to Russian and replacement of all game fonts with versions supporting Cyrillic characters.

 ## 🎯 Project Goals
-- Add full Russian language support to the game
+- Add Russian language support to the game
 - Solve the Cyrillic display issue (instead of empty strings)
 - Replace Chinese language with Russian in the game menu